dfinity/interface-spec/spec/index.md

 -   `ic0.call_data_append : (src : i32, size : i32) -> ()`

     Appends the specified bytes to the argument of the call.
 Initially, the argument is empty.
+Traps if the total appended data exceeds the [maximum inter-canister call payload](https://internetcomputer.org/docs/current/developer-docs/backend/resource-limits#resource-constraints-and-limits).

     This may be called multiple times between `ic0.call_new` and `ic0.call_perform`.